 Early Congresswomen’s Backgrounds

-Perhaps the most qualified candidate was Ruth Hanna McCormick, a suffrage lobbyist and GOP official and the daughter of former Ohio Senator and Republican kingmaker Mark Hanna.
-In 1918, McCormick was appointed head of the newly created Republican Women’s National Executive Committee (RWNEC).
-Initially she assured GOP men that women “do not want jobs, but want good men in office.
+Perhaps the most qualified candidate was Ruth Hanna McCormick, a suffrage lobbyist, GOP official, and the daughter of former Ohio Senator and Republican kingmaker Marcus Alonzo (Mark) Hanna.
+In 1918 McCormick was appointed head of the newly created Republican Women’s National Executive Committee (RWNEC), a group initially controlled by men which was eager to recruit women as enfranchisement became imminent.
+Initially, McCormick assured the Republican Party that women “do not want jobs, but want good men in office.
 They have come into politics with their knitting to stay.”
-Subsequently McCormick worked to remove male oversight by the Republican National Executive Committee (RNEC) and secured the power for the RWNEC to make its own appointments.
-In 1919 she admonished male RNEC colleagues, saying “I marvel at the apprehension of some of you regarding our citizenship. . . .
-This is our country no less than yours, gentlemen.”14 However, extensive precongressional experience in politics or public affairs was the exception rather than the rule among this group of pioneers.
+Once in charge, McCormick removed male oversight by the Republican National Executive Committee (RNEC) and secured the power for the RWNEC to make its own appointments.
+In 1919 she admonished male RNEC colleagues, saying, “I marvel at the apprehension of some of you regarding our citizenship… .
+This is our country no less than yours, gentlemen.”72 On the whole, however, extensive experience in politics or public affairs was the exception rather than the rule among this group of pioneer Congresswomen.

-70Allan G. Bogue, Jerome M. Clubb, Carroll R. McKibbin, and Santa A. Traugott, “Members of the House of Representatives and the Processes of Modernization, 1789–1960,” Journal of American History, 63 (September 1976): 275–302; figures on 291.
+70Allan G. Bogue, Jerome M. Clubb, Carroll R. McKibbin, and Santa A. Traugott, “Members of the House of Representatives and the Processes of Modernization, 1789–1960,” Journal of American History 63 (September 1976): 275–302; figures on 291.
 Roughly 30 percent of men, however, were elected in their 30s.

-72Melanie Susan Gustafson, Women and the Republican Party, 1854–1924: 179–180; see also Kristie Miller, Ruth Hanna McCormick: A Life in Politics, 1880–1944 (Albuquerque: University of New Mexico Press, 1994).
+72Melanie Susan Gustafson, Women and the Republican Party, 1854–1924 (Champaign: University of Illinois Press, 2001): 179–180.
+See also Kristie Miller, Ruth Hanna McCormick: A Life in Politics, 1880–1944 (Albuquerque: University of New Mexico Press, 1992).